 Fish must be prepared in 1/2 pints or pints.

 Remember this must be processed in a Pressure Canner

-your canning supplies
+Gather your canning supplies

 lightly smoked fish